 To decrease new cluster start time, select a pool in the cluster configuration.

 Existing Cluster - select the cluster in the Select Cluster drop-down.

 On the Jobs page, click a job name in the Name column.
 The job details page shows configuration parameters, active runs, and completed runs.

 Databricks maintains a history of your job runs for up to 60 days.
 If you need to preserve job runs, we recommend that you export job run results before they expire.
 For more information, see Export job run results.

 In the job runs page, you can view the standard error, standard output, log4j output for a job run by clicking the Logs link in the Spark column.

 You can run a job on a schedule or immediately.

-The Azure Databricks job scheduler, like the Spark batch interface, is not intended for low latency jobs.
+- The job scheduler, like the Spark batch interface, is not intended for low latency jobs.
 Due to network or cloud issues, job runs may occasionally be delayed up to several minutes.
-In these situations, scheduled jobs will run immediately on service availability.
+In these situations, scheduled jobs will run immediately upon service availability.